snandasena/traffic-sign-classifier/README.md

 ```

+###### Discussions: Model Architecture

-###### Discussions: This arcchitecture was selected after evaluation LeNet lab session and after playing it with diffent hyparams.
+This arcchitecture was selected after evaluation LeNet lab session and after playing it with diffent hyparams.
 This was performed well without a GPU envirments and the time taken to train this model is quit less.
 Following are layers and activations.

 01. 5x5 convolution layer1 (32x32x1 in, 28x28x6 out)
 02. ReLU activation